Minimal Actuator Placement with Bounds on Control Effort: Problem Formulation

 for some constant $E$.
 Its domain is $\{\Delta: \Delta \subseteq \mathcal{V} \text{ and } (A,B(\Delta)) \text{ is controllable}\}$ since the controllability matrix $W_{(\cdot)}$ must be invertible. {Moreover, it is NP-hard, as we prove in Appendix \ref{appen:NP}.}

 Additionally, Problem~\eqref{pr:min_set} is feasible for certain values of $E$.
-In particular, for any $\Delta$ such that $(A,B(\Delta))$ is controllable, $0 \prec {W}_\Delta$, i.e. $\text{tr}({W}_\mathcal{V}^{-1})\leq \text{tr}({W}_\Delta^{-1})$ since for any $\Delta$~\eqref{eq:gramianTOdelta} implies ${W}_\Delta\preceq {W}_\mathcal{V}$~\cite{bernstein2009matrix}; thus,~\eqref{pr:min_set} {is feasible for}
+In particular, for any $\Delta$ such that $(A,B(\Delta))$ is controllable, $0 \prec {W}_\Delta$, i.e., $\log\det({W}_\mathcal{V}^{-1})\leq \log\det({W}_\Delta^{-1})$ since for any $\Delta$~\eqref{eq:gramianTOdelta} implies ${W}_\Delta\preceq {W}_\mathcal{V}$~\cite{bernstein2009matrix}; thus,~\eqref{pr:min_set} {is feasible for}

-Moreover,~\eqref{pr:min_set} is a generalized version of the minimal controllability problem of~\cite{2013arXiv1304.3071O} so that its solution not only ensures controllability but also satisfies a guarantee in terms of an average control energy metric; indeed, for $E\rightarrow\infty$ we recover the problem of~\cite{2013arXiv1304.3071O}.
+Moreover,~\eqref{pr:min_set} is a generalized version of the minimal controllability problem of~\cite{2013arXiv1304.3071O} so that its solution not only ensures controllability but also satisfies a guarantee in terms of a control energy metric; indeed, for $E\rightarrow\infty$ we recover the problem of~\cite{2013arXiv1304.3071O}.

 We next consider the problem